Rutgers logo

 6. Can I apply for a Manuscript Review Award and a Subvention or Research Council Award at the same time?

-No, faculty can submit only one application to the Research Council in a given cycle, regardless of the program the application is under.
+No, faculty can serve as a PI or Co-PI on at most one application to the Research Council in a given cycle, regardless of the program the application is under.

 8. How are funds for the Manuscript Awards processed?